kotlin-orm/ktorm/hexo-docs/source/en/dml.md

 fun <T : Table<*>> T.update(block: UpdateStatementBuilder.(T) -> Unit): Int
 ```

-Similar to the `insert` function, it also accepts a closure as its parameter and returns the effected record number after the update completes.
+Similar to the `insert` function, it also accepts a closure as its parameter and returns the affected record number after the update completes.
 The closure's type is `UpdateStatementBuilder.(T) -> Unit`, in which `UpdateStatementBuilder` is a subclass of `AssignmentsBuilder`, so we can still use `it.name to "jerry"` to set the name to jerry.
 Differently, `UpdateStatementBuilder` provides an additional function `where`, that's used to specify our update conditions.
 Usage:

 ```kotlin
 Employees.update {